brainbackdoor/bbd-study/README.md

 # spring-data-rest-associations

 ## Test Guide
-This example is OneToMany Guide for Spring-data-rest In this example, deck and card data were entered via Initializer, but required mapping is required.
+This example is OneToMany Guide for Spring-data-rest.

+In this example, deck and card data were entered via Initializer, but required mapping is required.

 So, You should better use [postman](https://www.getpostman.com/) to test

 ```